stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 the right edge of the rightmost column.
 * columns:  A set of tables, one for each column, from left to right.
 Each table contains the width and padding of a column.
-* newfield:  The NewField the board is attached to.
+* field:  The NewField the board is attached to.
 If you need it for some reason, this is how to get it.

 #### Example
 Imagine that the engine does this to create the param for WidthSetCommand:
 ```
 local width_info= {
-  newfield= self,
+  field= self,
   width= 256,
 	columns= {
 	  {width= 64, padding= 0},